iforone/ApiAwareBugAssignment/README.md

 ---
 ### 🚀 How to run the project?

-0- Install docker, and python (with virtualization mode).
+0- Please, install docker, and python (with virtualization mode).

 1- Clone this repository to your machine.